compiler-dept/speck/README.md

 The first thing you need to do is insert the `include` to the header file `speck.h` into the suite.

-    #include "../speck.h"
+    #include <speck.h>

 Because the test suites are plain C, you can include any header you want, to build your tests.

 `Speck` searches for specific test functions that are to be executed later.
 They must match the following form:

     void spec_<name>(void)
     {